CS3-USTP/CSQB-CLIENT/README.md

 scoop install dotnet-sdk
 ```

-3. Create a new dll
+3. Create a new dll source

 ```
 dotnet new classlib -o <folder/namespace>
 ```

-4. Create a new exe
+4. Create a new exe source

 ```
 dotnet new console -o <folder/namespace>